adamburich/highD-dataset/Python/README.md

 ## highD Python tools
-The python toolbox gives the opportunity to read in the highD csv files and visualize them in an interactive plot.
-Through modularity, one can use the i/o functions directly for own usage.
-In the following, each method is shortly described to maintain easy and correct usage.
+This Python toolbox allows you to read highD csv files and visualize them interactively.
+The modular design lets you use the I/O functions directly in your own code.
+Below, each method is briefly described for easy and correct usage.

 ```
  |-data